 Business owners are always looking for the best way to reduce taxable income.
 This can be particularly true for a new business enterprise.
+With so many employees now working from home it is also now essential to be monitoring work from home productivity using software or services so that you can make sure that staff are working to their best.
 When it comes to business expenses, there are three commonly used methods:

 - Business items that are used in a year’s time can be deducted on that year’s tax return.